 Refresh.
 Reload the currently open App design version

 New.
 Create a brand new app design version.
 This will create the "new" boilerplate App design but as a new version of the existing open App.

 Duplicate.
 Create and load a duplicate copy of the currently loaded App design as a new version of the existing open App.
 This is also the option used when you wish for multiple developers to work on the same app design.

 Delete.
 Delete the currently loaded App design version

-Revert.
+Revert to a Snapshot.
 Use the Evoke Snapshot feature to step back to a previous version of this version of the App Design as saved by you previously using the "take a Snapshot" function above.

 Multiple Users App Design Hierarchy

 Evoke works on a Access Control hierarchy with Account the top level of access, this is set by company and is unique for each company that licenses Evoke.
 You enter the account credentials as part of the initial login screen.

 Within each account there are 1 or more users - these are defined by login name and password on the login screen.